Project Management for Change (PM4C) FAQs

 What is Project Management for Change?

-Project Management for Change (PM4C) is a 501(c)(3) organization whose mission is to elevate the profile of the Project Management profession by creating positive impact in our community.
+Project Management for Change (PM4C) is a 501(c)(3) organization whose mission has updated the profile of the Project Management profession by creating positive impact in our community.

 Does PM4C have a headquarters?